sjmcculloch/smblog/_posts/2017-09-14-gamification-concepts-in-software-design.md

 The definition of an action is __any activity performed by a user__.

-In our project, it was a technical community (similar to [StackOverflow](http://www.stackoverflow.com)) which had actions as follows:
+Our project was a technical community (similar to [StackOverflow](http://www.stackoverflow.com)) which had actions as follows:

 - Ask a Question
 - Add an Answer